drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ## Fade

 For fading a canvas component you can use the `FadeAlphaTicker` class.
-This Ticker will edit the `alpha` property of the canvas component to fade in/out.
+This ticker will edit the `alpha` property of the canvas component to fade in/out.

 `FadeAlphaTicker` have a constructor that takes the a object with the following properties: